bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.md

 Tested on Ubuntu 18.04

-Install the cross compiling toolchain: sudo apt install gcc-arm-linux-gnueabi
+Install the cross compiling toolchain.
+The version at the time of our testing was 4:7.3.0-3ubuntu2.

-(the version at the time of our testing was 4:7.3.0-3ubuntu2)
+	sudo apt install gcc-arm-linux-gnueabi

 #### Compiling U-Boot